-- (i) CMSEF and all CMSEF Participants shall maintain all books and records required to be maintained pursuant to the CEA and CFTC Regulations. - (ii) Such books and records shall be kept for the life of each Swap transacted pursuant to these Rules and five years following the termination of such Swap.
-Participants shall make such books and records readily accessible to CMSEF for inspection, in each case in the form and manner required under the CEA and CFTC Regulations. - (iii) CMSEF may disclose information it obtains from Participants books and records, to any government agency, self-regulatory organization or other Person, information concerning or associated with a Participant or other Person if the CMSEF believes such disclosure is necessary and appropriate in exercising a legal or regulatory function, whether or not a formal arrangement governing the disclosure exists or a request for information was made.
+- (ii) Such books and records shall be kept for the life of each Swap transacted pursuant to these Rules and five years following the termination of such Swap.
+Participants and their Customers shall make such books and records readily accessible to CMSEF for inspection, in each case in the form and manner required under the CEA and CFTC Regulations.
+CMSEF may request records through a written communication from the CMSEF Marketing Department to the Person designated by the Participant as the Compliance Contact.
+The Participant's Business Contact will serve as a backup.
+CMSEF requests for books and records may be made on a routine basis and requests may also be made for non-routine data from the Participant. - (iii) CMSEF may disclose information it obtains from Participants and Customers' books and records, to any government agency, self-regulatory organization or other Person, information concerning or associated with a Participant or other Person if the CMSEF believes such disclosure is necessary and appropriate in exercising a legal or regulatory function, whether or not a formal arrangement governing the disclosure exists or a request for information was made.